Identify autophagy-positive cells

 # Load single-cell data

-artifact_path = ln.Artifact.using("scportrait/examples").get(uid).cache()
+artifact_path = ln.Artifact.connect("scportrait/examples").get(uid).cache()

 dataset = scportrait.io.read_h5sc(artifact_path)